1 CORPORATE INFORMATION

-Nestle India Limited (“the Company") is a company domiciled in India, with its registered office situated at 100/101, World Trade Centre, Barakhamba Lane, New Delhi - 110 001.
-The Company has been incorporated in 1959 under the provisions of Indian Companies Act and its equity shares are listed on the BSE Limited in India.
+Nestle India Limited ("the Company") is a Company domiciled in India, with its registered office situated at 100/101, World Trade Centre, Barakhamba Lane, New Delhi - 110 001.
+The Company has been incorporated in 1959 under the provisions of Indian Companies Act and its equity shares are listed on the BSE Limited and NSE Limited in India.
 The Company is primarily involved in Food business which incorporates product groups viz.
-Milk Products and Nutrition, Prepared dishes and Cooking aids, Powdered and Liquid Beverages and Confectionery.
+Milk Products and Nutrition, Prepared Dishes and Cooking Aids, Powdered and Liquid Beverages and Confectionery.

-Significant accounting policies used in preparation of the financial statements have generally been included in the relevant Notes to the financial statements.
+Material accounting policies used in preparation of the standalone financial statements have generally been included in the relevant notes to the financial statements.

-The financial statements of the Company have been prepared in accordance with and to comply in all material aspects with the Indian Accounting Standards (Ind AS) as notified under Section 133 of the Companies Act, 2013 and the relevant provisions of the Act, as applicable.
+The financial statements of the Company have been prepared in compliance with all material aspects of the Indian Accounting Standards (Ind AS) as notified under Section 133 of the Companies Act, 2013 and presentation requirements of Division II of Schedule III to the Companies Act, 2013.

 The financial statements have been prepared on accrual and going concern basis under the historical cost convention except for certain class of financial assets/ liabilities, share based payments and net liability for defined benefit plans that are measured at fair value.
 The accounting policies have been consistently applied by the Company unless stated otherwise.

-The Company has opted the period of 1st day of January to 31st day of December, each year as its financial year for the purpose of preparation of financial statements under the provisions of Section 2(41) of the Companies Act, 2013, which the Company Law Board has allowed.
+The Company had opted the period of 1st day of January to 31st day of December, each year as its financial year for the purpose of preparation of financial statements under the provisions of Section 2(41) of the Companies Act, 2013, which the Company Law Board had allowed.

-The financial statements have been prepared and presented in Indian Rupees ('), which is also the Company's functional currency.
+The financial statements have been prepared and presented in Indian Rupees (H), which is also the Company's functional currency.

-All amounts in the financial statement and accompanying Notes are presented in ' million and have been rounded-off to one decimal place unless stated otherwise.
+All amounts in the financial statement and accompanying notes are presented in H million and have been rounded-off to one decimal place unless stated otherwise.

 The Company has ascertained its operating cycle as 12 months for the purpose of current / non-current classification of assets and liabilities.
 This is based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents.